MIT-AI-For-Science/.github/README.md

-# .github
-MIT AI for Scientific Discovery
+# MIT AI for Scientific Discovery